cyberstarboy/Hope/README.md

 * Open the project **Hope** if needed.
 * Press the **Fetch Origin** link at the top of the client.
 * Press the **Pull Origin** link at the top of the client.

+Visit ths link if you need more information about how to use the GitHub client. [https://help.github.com/desktop/guides](https://help.github.com/desktop/guides)